 Computer vision has the ability to scan QR codes and collect information stored in it.
 And, AR can use the information gathered by CV by scanning QR codes to display that information to users.
+Customizable QR codes are placed on almost every physical product of a company to make it easier for businesses to recognize a product.
 QR codes are placed on almost every physical product of a company to make it easier for businesses to recognize a product.
 And hence, QR code applications can be used across all the industries.
 But, by using AR devices to show the product information can be useful for both customers and businesses.
 For instance, a company that makes packed food can enter the entire journey of the packed food like the ingredients, quality of ingredients, how the food was packed, and other information in a QR code and paste the code on the food packet.
 And then, consumers can use AR devices embedded with computer vision to scan the QR code and see the entire journey of the packet.

 There are many ways where AR itself can transform warehouse management, but with the merge of AR and computer vision, warehouse management has become even simpler.
 For instance, manufacturers can scan the QR code of any packet and fetch details of how many exactly similar products are left in the inventory and manage it easily and efficiently.
 Also, they can allow customers to order the product with the help of QR code from an AR application.

 Computer vision is not a new technology but rather an old one that has become affordable with continued research and innovation.
 Earlier, the data required to train computer vision was not easy to get, but now with technologies like IoT and big data, it has become easy to train computer vision programs.
 These technologies can constantly gather users’ data and analyze that data to extract knowledge from it.
 And hence, computer vision technology is now enabling a range of products that are more responsive and intelligent than before.
 The use of computer vision for AR devices is helping them to build a real looking augmented environment, which is helping them in mainstream adoption across all the industries.